How Does Exit Planning Work for Small Business Owners?

 Why You Need to Pay Yourself a Wage as a Business Owner

-For small business owners, wages and having an understanding of how to pay themselves are critical to maintaining both personal financial stability and the long-term health of the business.
+For small business owners, wages and an understanding of how to pay themselves help both their personal finances and stability, as well as the long-term health of the business.
 Determining an appropriate wage involves balancing profitability, cash flow, and tax efficiency while ensuring the owner is fairly compensated for their time and effort.
-Many small business owners struggle with whether to take a salary, drawings, or dividends, each of which has different implications for tax and business sustainability.
+Many small business owners struggle with whether to take a salary, drawings, or dividends, each with different tax and business sustainability implications.
 A well-structured owner’s wage strategy can also improve superannuation contributions and support future wealth planning.
-As a new business owner, you’re [...]
+As a new business owner, you’re already accustomed to [...]
 READ MORE

 Why success will outdo failure every time